-The student's parent shall submit a school choice application on a form approved by the ADE to both the student's resident district and to this district which must be postmarked or hand delivered on or before the June 1 preceding the fall semester the applicant would begin school in the District.
+The student's parent shall submit a school choice application on a form approved by the ADE to this district.
+The transfer application must be postmarked or hand delivered on or before May 1 of the year preceding the fall semester the applicant would begin school in the District.

 The District shall date and time stamp all applications as they are received in the District's central office.
-Applications postmarked or hand delivered on or after June 2 will not be accepted.
-Statutorily, preference is required to be given to siblings (as defined in this policy) of students who are already enrolled in the District.
+It is the District's responsibility to send a copy of the application that includes the date and time stamp to the student's resident district.3 Applications postmarked or hand delivered on or after May 2 will not be accepted.
+Statutorily, preference is required to be given to siblings of students who are already enrolled in the District.
 Therefore, siblings whose applications fit the capacity standards approved by the Board of Directors may be approved ahead of an otherwise qualified non-sibling applicant who submitted an earlier application as identified by the application's date and time stamp.

-The approval of any application for a choice transfer into the District is potentially limited by the applicant's resident district's statutory limitation of losing no more than three percent (3%) of its past year's student enrollment due to choice.
-As such, any District approval of a choice application prior to August 1 is provisional pending a determination that the resident district's 3% cap has not been reached.
+The approval of any application for a choice transfer into the District is potentially limited by the applicant's resident district's statutory limitation of losing no more than three percent (3%) of its past year's student enrollment due to Standard School Choice.

+As such, any District approval of a choice application prior to July 1 is provisional pending a determination that the resident district's three percent (3%) cap has not been reached.

 The Superintendent will consider all properly submitted applications for School Choice.
-By August 1, the Superintendent shall notify the parent and the student's resident district, in writing, of the decision to accept or reject the application.
+By July 1, the Superintendent shall notify the parent and the student's resident district, in writing, of the decision to accept or reject the application